 When mercury is stored, it should be as pure as possible in order to avoid chemical reactions and the degradation of containers.
 A mercury content greater than 99.9 weight per cent is recommended.
-For lower purity levels (95–99.9 weight per cent), it may be necessary to monitor the condition of containers to detect any degradation over time.
-Consideration should be given to the period of storage of mercury containing contaminants (e.g. nitric acid, chloride salts), as they may affect the storage containers.
+For lower purity levels (95–99.9 weight per cent), it may be necessary to monitor the condition of the containers to detect any degradation over time.

-E. Logging and tracking of mercury movements
+Containers for elemental mercury should be stored upright on pallets off the ground, with no mercury or mercury compounds on the exterior surface.
+Alternatively, the packages could be placed in protective outer packaging such as a box or crate.
+The use of wood or other porous materials for pallets should be avoided as such materials are difficult to decontaminate after use.
+Elemental mercury in containers should be placed in containment trays or in a leak-proof area of the storage facility that ideally has curved edges to limit the potential accumulation of elemental mercury in any corners, and where spills can be contained.
+The liquid containment volume should be at least 125 per cent of the maximum liquid volume, taking into account the space taken up by items stored in the containment area.

+Labelling: Labels including information on the names of the suppliers of the mercury, the origin of the mercury (if known), the level and purity of the mercury, the container number, the gross and net weight and the date when the container was filled with mercury should be affixed to each container, along with an appropriate corrosive label (US DOE, 2009).
+Care should be taken to use labels that are in line with the globally harmonized system of classification and labelling of chemicals (United Nations, 2015).
+In addition, among other things, the information that the container meets appropriate national and international technical standards regarding tightness, pressure stability, shock resistance and behaviour when exposed to heat should be available for mercury handlers.

+D. Movement of mercury and mercury compounds

-An inventory of the mercury or mercury compounds kept at a storage site should be created and updated as mercury or mercury compounds is added to the facility, used, removed from the facility, or disposed of in accordance with article 11 of the Minamata Convention.
+An inventory of the mercury and mercury compounds kept at a storage site should be created and updated as mercury and mercury compounds are added to the facility, used, removed from the facility or disposed of in accordance with article 11 of the Minamata Convention.
 The inventory sheet should be checked periodically against the containers stored at the facility to ensure its ongoing accuracy.
-Shipments of mercury or mercury compounds should be recorded, with consideration given to the requirements of article 3 of the Convention that pertain to the import and export of mercury from the country.
-The maintenance of tracking records is useful for auditing of facilities, and for reporting under article 3 in relation to stocks of mercury greater than 50 metric tons.
-Annual or periodic reporting of the quantities of mercury or mercury compounds stored or used may also be considered to obtain the data needed for reporting under article 3.
-Guidance on the determination of such stocks is available on the Minamata Convention website (www.mercuryconvention.org).
+Shipments of mercury and mercury compounds should be recorded, with consideration given to the requirements of article 3 of the Convention that pertain to the import and export of mercury from the country.
+The maintenance of tracking records is useful for auditing of facilities and for reporting under article 3 in relation to stocks of mercury or mercury compounds greater than 50 metric tons.
+Periodic reporting of the relevant information on mercury and mercury compounds stored or used may also be considered to obtain the data needed for reporting under article 3.
+Guidance on the determination of such stocks is available on the Minamata Convention website (UNEP 2017b).

-Regular inspection of storage areas should be undertaken, focusing especially on damage, spills and deterioration.
-Clean-up and decontamination should be carried out speedily, but not without alerting the authorities concerned (FAO, 1985; US EPA, 1997).
+Regular inspection and audits of storage areas should be undertaken, focusing especially on damage, spills and deterioration.
+Clean-up and decontamination should be carried out speedily, but not without alerting the authorities concerned (FAO, 1985).

-All documents containing the required information, including the certificate accompanying the container, as well as records concerning the destocking and dispatch of the metallic mercury after its temporary storage and the destination and intended treatment shall be kept for at least 3 years after the termination of the storage.
+All documents containing the required information, including the certificate accompanying the container and records concerning the destocking and dispatch of the mercury after its temporary storage, its destination and its intended use, should be kept for a nationally defined period after the termination of the storage.
+A number of parties consider at least three years to be appropriate.

-G. Education and training of staff
+E. Education and training of staff